rosvik/container-cubby/README.md

   - Blobs are stored in the `<DATA_DIR>/blobs` folder.
 - symbolic links to represent relations between files.
   - Tags are represented as symlinks to manifest files.
-  - Instead of storing blobs per namespace, namespace directories has symlinks to the blob directory.
-This way, if two namespaces point to the same blob hash, the same blob file is used.
+  - Instead of storing blobs per namespace, the namespace directories contains symlinks to the blob directory.
+This way, when two namespaces refers to blobs with the same hash, only one blob file is stored.
 - [extended attributes](https://wiki.archlinux.org/title/Extended_attributes) to store file metadata.
   - The `user.mime_type` extended attribute is used to store the media type of manifests.

-As an example, if the image `foo/bar:latest` is created with a manifest and one blob with hash `sha256@abc123`, then the following four files will be created:
+As an example, if the image `rosvik/container-cubby:latest` is created as one manifest and one blob with hash `sha256@abc123`, then the following files will be created:

 ```
 <DATA_DIR>/
 ├── containers/
-│   └── foo/
+│   └── rosvik/
-│       └── bar/
+│       └── container-cubby/
 │           ├── latest.json                      [SYMLINK]
 │           ├── sha256@<manifest hash>.json
 │           └── sha256@abc123.blob               [SYMLINK]